lukstei/lukstei/README.md

 <br />

-I am a passionate Software Engineer 👨🏼‍💻 based in Vienna 🇦🇹, currently consulting financial institutions at [Senacor](https://senacor.com).
+I am a passionate Software Engineer 👨🏼‍💻 based in Vienna 🇦🇹 consulting financial institutions at [Senacor](https://senacor.com).

 If you just want to say hello or ask a question, send me a short message 💌.
 I am always happy to make new connections.